mindspore-ai/docs/install/mindspore_ascend310_install_conda_en.md

     For more usage, see the script header description.

-- If some dependencies, such as Python and GCC, have been installed in your system, you are advised to perform the following steps to manually install MindSpore.
+- If some dependencies, such as CUDA, Conda and GCC, have been installed in your system, you are advised to perform the following steps to manually install MindSpore.

 ## Installing Environment Dependencies